 Currently, Chris lives in Detroit Lakes, Minnesota with his wife and children.
 Additionally, He sat on the board of directors for the Becker County Economic Development Authority and the county’s Housing Authority for six years.
 He served as the board president until the end of his term in 2020.

 In the digital age, agribusinesses in America face an ever-expanding threat landscape in cybersecurity.
 As the agricultural sector embraces technology and relies more on digital platforms, cybercriminals are drawn to exploit perceived vulnerabilities in small agribusinesses.
 Therefore, this article explores the current cybersecurity threats that agribusinesses encounter, underscoring the impact on their operations, financial stability, and reputation.
 Additionally, it emphasizes the importance of proactive measures and collaborative efforts to mitigate these threats and safeguard agribusinesses in the face of evolving cyber risks.

 Sophisticated Cyberattacks: What it means for Agribusiness

 Inadequate cybersecurity awareness and training leave agribusiness owners and employees ill-prepared to identify and respond effectively to cyber threats.
 Employees may unknowingly fall victim to phishing emails or engage in risky online behavior, such as using weak passwords or connecting to unsecured networks.
 Moreover, small agribusinesses often lack dedicated IT departments or cybersecurity professionals to provide guidance and implement best practices.
-This lack of awareness and training exposes agribusinesses to cyberattacks, increasing the likelihood of successful breaches.
+This lack of awareness and training exposes agriculture to cybers security risks, increasing the likelihood of successful breaches.
 Raising cybersecurity awareness and providing comprehensive training programs are vital steps in fortifying agribusinesses against evolving threats.